-How to Choose a Living Christmas Tree
+How to Choose Your Tree

 Choosing a living Christmas tree takes a little advance planning.
-First, you have to decide where you want to plant it after the holidays.
+First you have to decide where you want to plant it after the holidays.
 Coniferous trees need full sun so pick a sunny spot.
 You also have to take into consideration how large your tree will be when it is full grown.
-I’m sure you have seen those houses which are being eaten by an enormous pine tree that was placed too close to the structure when the homeowners planted it.
+I’m sure you have seen those houses which are being eaten by an enormous pine tree that was planted too close to the structure when the homeowners planted it.
 Give your tree plenty of space for it to grow and stay healthy.
 Crowding your trees by buildings or other trees can result in diseases or pest infestations that could kill your tree.

 Head out to your local nursery in the fall to pick out your tree.
 If you wait until December, there won’t be as many trees to choose from.
 Most nurseries are willing to hold your tree until the holidays, so go early for the best selection.
 They will also be selling only those trees that will grow in your growing zone so you don’t have to worry about whether or not the tree you choose will survive in your climate.
-They can also help you choose a tree that will fit in the space in your yard that you have chosen.
+They can help you choose a tree that will fit in the space in your yard that you have chosen.

-How to Care for Your Living Christmas Tree Indoors
+How to Care for Your Tree

 When you bring your tree home from the nursery, it will be dormant.
 Dormant means that the tree is not actively growing.
 It’s kind of like hibernation for animals.
 It is how trees and other plants survive the cold winters that would otherwise kill off any new foliage or flowers.
 The most important thing to remember is that you don’t want your tree to break dormancy.
 If it breaks dormancy and begins growing in your house during the holiday, it will die when you plant it outdoors in January.

-First, you want to acclimate the tree to the warmer temperatures indoors.
+First you want to acclimate the tree to the warmer temperatures indoors.
 Store your tree for a week in an unheated porch, garage or shed.
 You will need to check it daily to make sure that the root ball is not drying out.
 Water it sparingly if the soil starts to dry.
 The plant may be dormant, but the roots are still very much alive and need water.